New nuclear reactors can help France become carbon neutral by 2050 -RTE | Headlines

 French grid operator RTE said next-generation nuclear reactors offer an affordable path to shifting the country's energy mix away from fossil fuels and make the aim of carbon neutrality by 2050 achievable.

 France and several other European countries have pushed to label nuclear energy as green investments in the European Union's upcoming sustainable finance rules.
-The carbon neutral goals will be "impossible" without a significant development of renewable energy, RTE said.
+The carbon-neutral goals will be "impossible" without significant development of renewable energy, RTE said.

 Other supply options include the development of further interconnectors between countries, expanding hydraulic storage, and installing batteries to store renewable power.
-New thermal power plants that utilise carbon-free gases, such as "green hydrogen" which is produced through the use of renewable energy, can also be used in order to meet rising consumption forecasts, the operator said.
+New thermal power plants that utilize carbon-free gases, such as "green hydrogen" which is produced through the use of renewable energy, can also be used to meet rising consumption forecasts, the operator said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)